hypo69/hypo/docs/gemini/out/en/explainer/src/endpoints/advertisement/facebook/__init__.md

 This file appears to be an initialization module for a Facebook advertisement endpoint.
 It imports necessary classes and functions from sub-modules within the same directory structure.

-* **Step 1: Initialization:** The module initializes itself, potentially setting a mode variable (`MODE = 'dev'`).
+* **Step 1: Initialization:** The module initializes itself, potentially setting a mode variable (``).
 This variable likely controls how the module interacts with the Facebook API in development versus production.
 * **Step 2: Import:** The module imports crucial classes and functions.